jasongrimes/grimesit-mm/_pages/about.md

 and enjoyed their evolution into mature and powerful languages that run the modern web.

-I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/), into the world’s largest network of professional translators and linguists, and a good model of a long-term profitable, bootstrapped small business.
+I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/), now the world’s largest network of professional translators and linguists, and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did that for a long time.
 Eventually I started my own business again,